 What is the device?
 AdaptiveStim with RestoreSensor is similar to a pacemaker.
-It's called a "neurostimulation system."
+It's called a "neurostimulation system" or a neurostimulator.
 It's implanted outside the spinal cord to block pain signals from reaching the brain.
 This device is the first chronic pain management system to use motion sensor technology found in other devices such as smart phones and computer gaming systems.

-How does it work?
-The pacemaker-like device has sensors secured along the outside of the spine which send out gentle electrical currents to block pain signals.
+How does the AdaptiveStim work?
+The pacemaker-like neurostimulator has sensors secured along the outside of the spine which send out gentle electrical currents to block pain signals.

 With the help of motion sensor technology, the device automatically recognizes and remembers changes in body position and the level of stimulation needed for pain relief.